ga-wdi-boston/wdi_3_rails_products_crud/instructor_notes_1.md

 ## LAB: Show all Songs.

 Pretty much like the above.
+Create a model, seed songs and show all songs.

 A Song will have a title, artist, duration (seconds) and price.